 - 2013: United Cooperative merged with Hillsboro Farmers Cooperative Warehouse

 As part of our energy division, United Cooperative is an investor in three corn-ethanol-production facilities, including being managing member of United Ethanol LLC, Milton, Wis.
-After several years of planning, United Ethanol LLC began operating on March 29, 2007, and is producing approximately 3,900,000 gallons of ethanol per month.
+United Ethanol LLC began operating on March 29, 2007, and is producing approximately 3,900,000 gallons of ethanol per month.
 On top of generating fuel that helps to reduce our dependence on foreign oil and making the air we breathe cleaner, United Ethanol converts approximately 45,000 bushels of corn per day, further supporting American farmers.
-United Ethanol produces dry distiller's grain and wet distiller's grain, co-products of ethanol production, for use in dairy, swine and beef production.
+United Ethanol produces dry distiller's grain and modified distiller's grain, co-products of ethanol production, for use in dairy, swine and beef production.
 They also recover CO2 through a liquefaction plant and sell it for use in the food processing, beverage, oil recovery, municipal water treatment, and chemical industries.
 Corn oil from United Ethanol is used in biodiesel production.

 Today, United Cooperative continues to achieve high standards of excellence in all four of our divisions, feed, grain, agronomy, and energy.